Thyodas/rtype/docs/game_engine/ecs.md

 ### Component Management
 **Registering Components:** Components are registered (registerComponent) with the ComponentManager, allowing for the creation and tracking of different component types.

-**Adding Components:** When a component is added to an entity (addComponent), it is stored in the ComponentManager, and the entity’s signature in the EntityManager is updated.
+**Adding Components:** When a component is added to an entity (addComponent), it is stored in the ComponentManager, and the entity's signature in the EntityManager is updated.
 The SystemManager is also notified to update the entity lists in relevant systems.

-**Removing Components:** Removing a component from an entity (removeComponent) follows a similar process but in reverse, updating the entity’s signature to no longer include the component type.
+**Removing Components:** Removing a component from an entity (removeComponent) follows a similar process but in reverse, updating the entity's signature to no longer include the component type.

 ### System Management
 **Registering Systems:** Systems are registered (registerSystem) with the SystemManager.
 Each system is responsible for processing entities with specific components.